Thursday, 30 August 2018

 A year later, she had a son Dermide – a French form of the Irish name Dermot…Napoleon seized power from the corrupt Directorate and made himself First Consul and virtual dictator of France.
 He was not just an excellent soldier but a highly intelligent administrator and he worked hard at reforming the government.
 However, he was a dictator who had no intention of giving up his power, and ultimately he was committed to war, since his popularity sprang to an extent from his military victories.
 In 1801, Napoleon ordered Leclerc to St Dominique, (now Haiti) where the island was in rebellion.
 He defeated the rebels but the country was ravaged by yellow fever, and the strain of life there, plus the fever, undermined Pauline’s health.
 There were rumours that she took lovers but it seems unlikely at that time; she was fond of her husband and was also often in poor health…

-remains.
-She was genuinely grieved at the loss of her husband, but she was a young woman – only 23, and soon she began to find the strict code of mourning for widows which was prescribed in Napoleonic France….tiresome and irritating.
+In 1802, Leclerc caught yellow fever and died.
+Pauline and her son came home to France with his remains.
+She was genuinely grieved at the loss of her husband, but she was a young woman.
+Aged only 23, she began to find the strict code of mourning for widows which was prescribed in Napoleonic France tiresome.
 She began to long for social life again.

 Sunday, 15 July 2018